Coeds in Spaa…aaa…ace!

 The promises of science fiction were not kept.

-Ergo the first interstellar expedition is not a comfy ship like the Enterprise, complete with good-looking astronautrices in miniskirts, but something more like a cramped submarine crossed with a meatlocker for storing people-popsickles.
+Ergo the first interstellar expedition is not a comfy ship like the Enterprise, complete with good-looking astronautrices in miniskirts, but something more like a cramped submarine crossed with a meatlocker for storing meat-popsickles.
 Worse, the expedition ends in disaster and mutiny — whether the mutiny was justified or not I leave as an exercise for the reader to decide.

 I will at this point add an entirely gratuitous shot of a good-looking she-astronaut: